-Children age 5 to 11 years may have a lower risk of these events after their primary series than people age 12 to 29 years.
-But there is still more to learn about these risks in children, including the risk of these events after a third dose.
+Research has shown that children age 5 to 11 years may have a lower risk of these events after their primary series with Pfizer-BioNTech vaccine than people age 12 to 29 years.
+There is still more to learn about these risks in children, including the risk of these events after a third dose and the risk after getting Moderna vaccine.